 For these reasons, I see a 3 Stage Collapse of the U.S. Housing Market.
 The 1st stage of the housing collapse will occur when the broader markets experience a 25-50% sell-off.
 At this point, the U.S. median home price will fall 40% to $200,000.
 As U.S. oil production continues to decline, we will enter the second stage as the U.S. median home price drops 60% to $120,000.

 The 3rd stage of the U.S. Housing Collapse will occur likely by 2030 (or possibly sooner) as domestic oil production falls 50-75%.
 As Americans and citizens of the world understand that oil production will continue to decline, the value of stocks, bonds, and real estate will also continue to fall.
-Which is why I see the U.S. median home price to $40,000 in the 3rd stage of the collapse.
+This is why I see the U.S. median home price to $40,000 in the 3rd stage of the collapse.

 Of course, my timing could be off by a few years, but not decades.
 Either way, the notion that real estate values will always rise in the future will be DEAD for GOOD as the market is impacted negatively due to falling oil production.